rustinphares/pdf2htmlEXwiki/Font-Files.md

 Note that there are no such standard fonts defined in the Web standards, although some fonts are indeed available on almost all machines.

 If a font file is not embedded in the PDF file, yet it cannot be found in the viewer's machine (not even a close one), usually a fallback font will be used, which is likely to cause rendering issues.
-Therefore pdf2htmlEX always **embed matching fonts** in the output, even if this might increase the output size a lot.
+Therefore pdf2htmlEX always **embeds all matching fonts** in the output, even if this might increase the output size a lot.

 The reason it has been designed so is that, consider which one is more important for a newbie user who has no idea about all the details, rendering or size?
 This behavior can be changed via the `--embed-external-font` option.